lavanya-vanwyk/custom-weather-application/README.md

 Open `index.html` in your preferred web browser.

+Enter any city in the search bar and click 'search' or press Enter.
+The searched city name will display with the current date, time, and weather data.
+It will also display a 5-day forcast for the searched city.

 ### A massive vote of thanks to SheCodes for providing me with this amazing learning opportunity.

 [Link to live project page](https://legendary-melomakarona-ccab0a.netlify.app/)